 The oak processionary moths are also common.
 Their fine hairs break off in the larval stage and are carried away by the wind.
 If you touch them in the undergrowth, you can suffer allergic reactions: skin inflammation, hives, shortness of breath or fever are possible.

-The autumn mite (grass mite) can be found in Europe mainly from July to October, in meadows or in gardens.
+The autumn mite (grass mite) can be found mainly from July to October, in meadows or in gardens.
 Gooseberry disease or harvest scabies can be the result of larval infestation.
 You should never ignore the first signs such as itching, hives or redness.

-How to protect yourself from insects when camping:
+Follow these tips to protect yourself from insects when camping:

 - A mesh inner tent effectively keeps unwanted visitors out.